alextbogdanov/no-code-builder/README.md

 A beautiful animated sequence shows the build progress while the initial generation begins.

 ### 3. AI Generation
-The Edge Function (`/api/generate`) processes the request:
+The API route (`/api/generate`) processes the request:
+- Enhances the user's prompt for better results
 - Sends the prompt to Claude with context about the project
 - Streams tokens back to the client via SSE
 - Parses the response to extract files and messages

-### 4. Deployment
+### 4. E2B Sandbox Deployment
 Once files are generated:
-- The Edge Function calls Vercel's Deploy API
+- Creates a new E2B sandbox instance
-- Creates a preview deployment with the generated files
+- Uploads all generated files (Vite + React + Tailwind stack)
+- Runs `npm install` and `npm run dev`
-- Returns the deployment URL to the client
+- Returns the sandbox URL for live preview
+- Sandbox auto-terminates after 15 minutes of inactivity

 ### 5. Live Preview
-The client receives the deployment URL and displays it in an iframe.
+The client receives the sandbox URL and displays it in an iframe.
 Users can:
 - View on different device sizes
 - Toggle between preview and code view
 - Export the project as a ZIP